beaker-project/beaker-project.org/dev/proposals/event-driven-scheduler.rst

 This approach leads to a number of unfortunate race conditions, including the possibility of recipes "jumping the queue" to access a rare system if that system becomes available while the scheduler is midway through a pass over the currently queued recipes.
+More seriously, it causes problems when scheduling multi-host recipesets that can only run on a limited number of systems: if two recipesets need systems A and B, and one gets system A, while the other gets system B, then the two recipesets will effectively deadlock, both waiting for each other in a classic ABBA race condition.

 This proposal describes a new, more event driven, scheduler design which avoids these race conditions, as well as enabling other features